 - containerd – a client produced as a CNCF project

-- podman – an OSS pod manager client maintained by the containers organization
+- podman – is an alternative to Docker and an OSS pod manager client maintained by the containers organization

 - ORAS – a Microsoft-originated OCI Registry as Storage project